 Nevertheless, there are more than 10,000 body language cues in every minute of human interaction.
 When people lie, their body language speaks volumes.
 A person’s, eyes, hands, head, and voice can show they either are telling the truth or are lying.

-According to Dr. Lillian Glass, a Federal Bureau of Investigation (FBI) body language expert and behavioral analyst, before we can tell whether a person is lying, we must first know how he or she normally acts.
+According to Dr. Lillian Glass, a FBI body language expert and behavioral analyst, before we can tell whether a person is lying, we must first know how he or she normally acts.

 In her book titled, “The Body Language of Liars,” Dr. Glass shared some tips on how to detect whether a person is lying.
 The following are some of the telltale signs of deception to look out for.